 For the sample quilt below, I used 9 eighths (of a yard) for the letters, and 2 yards for the background.
 Count on a little bit more if you want to add a border.
 (This top is 32.75″ wide by 36″ high and was made simply by sewing the included blocks together with no sashing.
 Note also that I trimmed the edges of the “I” to fit more snugly with its neighbours.)
 If you’re just making a few blocks this is a great way to use up some scraps, and jelly rolls also work well for the letters.

 The letters were all made with Phosphor fabric by Libs Elliott from Andover.
 From the stack below I removed the pink (on top) and purple (on the bottom) for a rainbow that has a more ‘primary colour’ feeling.
 I was actually hoping to get a Lite-Brite effect against the deep indigo background fabric, which is called Canvas – After Midnight by Northcott, and I think it worked.

 Is this a good pattern for someone new to paper piecing?

 I would categorize this as an intermediate pattern, but I’ve also heard from testers and from those who’ve used the lowercase version that the blocks were easier than they expected.
-My advice would be to try a small project first (like the free block in the first installment of The Unblock) to get a feel for the technique.
+My advice would be to try a small project first to get a feel for the technique.
 And then dive in … try the “O” and the “T” first to warm up!

 To get the pattern(s)